What it's like to study law: a tale from a first-year student

 Ella with fellow law students on a visit to the Queen Elizabeth II Courts of Law in Brisbane.

 Studying law is both a challenging yet highly rewarding feat, and preparation is key!
-In this post, I’ll share what it’s really like to be a law student and provide some useful tips for how to not only survive it but how to also make the most of your first year (and remaining years!) at UQ!
+I’m going to share what it’s really like to be a law student and provide some useful tips for how to make the most of your first year (and remaining years!) at UQ.

 Before law school: pathways to study law